Studies come out every month about nutrition. But, what do you really know about nutritional facts?

 Extra virgin olive oil contains oleic acid, which helps you feel full and increases good cholesterol levels, as stated by a study published by Advances in Nutrition.

-According to a review posted by Food & Function, olive oil raises good cholesterol and lowers bad cholesterol and also helps reduce immune-inflammatory diseases.
+According to a review posted by Food & Function, olive oil raises good cholesterol and lowers bad cholesterol.

-Bottom Line: Oleic acid and polyphenols help lower bad cholesterol, and reduce inflammation.
+Bottom Line: Oleic acid and polyphenols help lower bad cholesterol.

 Healthy Snacking – Eating Healthy Nuts